noelrohi/cwp/docs/SCORING_ARCHITECTURE.md

 ## Validation Results

-**Tested on 200 examples (100 saves + 100 skips):**
+**Tested on 30 signals (15 saves + 15 skips) with threshold 60:**

 **Kimi-k2-0905 (Current):**
-- Overall accuracy: **93%** on test set
+- Overall accuracy: **67%** (20/30 correct)
-- Precision: **100%** (zero false positives!)
-- Recall: **100%** on flashcard saves (highest quality)
+- Precision: **87%** (13 out of 15 shown signals are good)
+- Recall: **47%** (shows 7 out of 15 saves, misses 8)
-- Skips correctly filtered: **90%**
+- Skips correctly filtered: **87%** (13/15)

 **Score distributions:**
-- Saves: median 72, range 65-78
+- Saves: median 47, range 15-85
-- Skips: median 35, range 15-65
+- Skips: median 20, range 12-82
-- Clear separation at threshold 60
+- Some overlap, but generally good separation at threshold 60

-**GPT-4o-mini (Previous):**
-- Overall accuracy: 67%
-- Precision: 86%
+**Key insight on flashcard saves (S-tier):**
-- Recall: 20% on flashcard saves
+- When tested on 10 flashcard saves (highest quality):
-- Many high-quality saves scored too low (median 40)

-**Winner:** Kimi-k2 is 26% more accurate AND 40x cheaper
+  - Recall improves to **60%** (6/10 shown)
+  - Shows the model is better at identifying top-tier content

+**Trade-off with threshold 60:**
+- ✅ Shows about half the good content (better than being too sparse)
+- ✅ High precision means users trust what they see
+- ⚠️ Misses some valuable signals (acceptable for discovery feed)
+- ⚠️ Occasional mediocre signal shown (~1 in 7)

+**Why Kimi-k2 over GPT-4o-mini:**
+- Better at understanding analytical depth and nuanced quality
+- Clearer score separation between saves and skips
+- 40x cheaper ($0.02 vs $0.80 per 1M tokens)

 ## Key Insights

-1. **Don't try to hardcode taste** - Pattern matching can't distinguish "armchair quarterback" (novel) from "Amazon model" (obvious)
+1. **Subjective preferences are hard to model** - 67% accuracy is reasonable when judging taste with noisy training labels

+2. **Precision vs Recall trade-off** - Better to show less content with high confidence than flood users with mediocre signals

-2. **Model choice matters more than prompt engineering** - Kimi-k2 understood analytical depth that GPT-4o-mini missed, even with the same prompt
+3. **Model choice matters** - Kimi-k2 understands analytical depth better than GPT-4o-mini, even with same prompt

-3. **Novelty requires understanding** - Only LLMs can judge if a framework is fresh or everyone knows it

-4. **Test multiple models** - The "best" model on benchmarks isn't always best for your specific task

-5. **Keep it simple** - The best architecture is the one you can understand and debug
+4. **Label noise is the real problem** - Some "skips" are actually high quality (relevance 0.6+), some "saves" are borderline

+5. **Test on YOUR data** - Benchmarks don't measure what matters for subjective quality judgment

+6. **Iterate with real usage** - Collect which signals get flashcarded, track dwell time, get explicit feedback

 ## Future Improvements

-1. ~~**Fine-tune on Usman's data**~~ - ✅ Not needed!
-Kimi-k2 already performs at 93% accuracy
-2. **Cache common patterns** - If multiple users have similar preferences, share judgments
+1. **Collect better training data** - Track flashcards, dwell time, explicit thumbs up/down for cleaner labels
+2. **Retrain on clean labels** - Use flashcard saves (S-tier) vs low-relevance skips, ignore noisy middle
-3. **Active learning** - When LLM is uncertain (55-65% score), ask user for feedback
+3. **Active learning** - When LLM is uncertain (55-65 score), ask user for feedback
-4. **Multi-user** - Different users have different taste - personalize the prompt per user
+4. **Multi-user personalization** - Different users have different taste - customize prompts per user
-5. **Try other models** - Test Claude, Gemini, or other OpenRouter models for even better performance
+5. **Try other models** - Test Claude, Gemini Flash, or Llama for potential improvements
+6. **A/B test thresholds** - Try 55 vs 60 vs 65 with real users to find optimal precision/recall balance

 ## References